calipho-sib/cellosaurus/README.md

 Cellosaurus
 ===========

-WARNING: This directory is no longer updated: the Cellosaurus files in the 3 formats (text, OBO and XML) are too big to be store on GitHub
+## WARNING: This directory is no longer updated: the Cellosaurus files in the 3 formats (text, OBO and XML) are too big to be stored on GitHub

 For the current version of the Cellosaurus go to: ftp://ftp.expasy.org/databases/cellosaurus